cloudflare/terraform-provider-cloudflare/website/docs/r/ruleset.html.markdown

 * `headers` - (Optional) List of HTTP header modifications to perform in the ruleset rule (refer to the [nested schema](#nestedblock--action-parameters-headers)).
 * `matched_data` - (Optional) List of properties to configure WAF payload logging (refer to the [nested schema](#nestedblock--action-parameters-matched-data)).
 * `version` - (Optional)
+* `request_fields` - (Optional) List of request headers to include as part of custom fields logging, in lowercase.
+* `response_fields` - (Optional) List of response headers to include as part of custom fields logging, in lowercase.
+* `cookie_fields` - (Optional) List of cookie values to include as part of custom fields logging.

 <a id="nestedblock--action-parameters-matched-data"></a>
 **Nested schema for `matched_data`**